usamaahsan93/QKD-Distance/README.md

 Tahreem Mumtaz

-Visit the link [here](https://qkddistance.herokuapp.com/) for interactive working of this research.
+This research is transformed into an interactive work using Heroku App Visit the link [here](https://qkddistance.herokuapp.com/) for this.

-## Required Packages
+### Required Packages
 numpy == 1.15.1

 matplotlib == 2.2.3